-Bridget Warren focuses on commercial litigation in areas including commercial contracts, employment law and intellectual property.
+Bridget Warren focuses on commercial litigation related to commercial contracts and employment law.
 She represents clients in trade secret disputes, as well as related employment issues, such as non-compete agreements.
 In addition, Bridget routinely represents private employers in litigation involving the Age Discrimination in Employment Act (ADEA), the Americans with Disabilities Act (ADA), Title VII, the Family and Medical Leave Act (FMLA), and the Fair Labor Standards Act (FLSA).

 A member of Bradley’s Solar Energy Practice Group, Bridget also represents clients in the utility-scale renewable energy sector.
 She counsels contractors, subcontractors, developers, and engineers in renewable energy projects, focusing on risk assessment and dispute mitigation throughout the life cycle of the projects.